Top 5 This Week

 The Ascend WV Remote Worker Program

-West Virginia’s Ascend WV program is among the most financially compelling remote worker relocation incentives in the United States.
+West Virginia‘s Ascend WV program is one of the most generous remote worker relocation incentives in the United States.
 Program details for the current 2026 cohort:

-• Outdoor recreation pass: Free 12-month access pass to participating ski resorts, whitewater outfitters, climbing facilities, and outdoor recreation businesses
+• Outdoor recreation pass: Two full years of free access to participating ski resorts, whitewater outfitters, climbing facilities, and other outdoor recreation businesses

-• Coworking access: Free membership at participating coworking spaces in Morgantown and Lewisburg
+• Coworking access: Free membership at participating coworking spaces in the program’s host communities

 • Community integration: Programming connecting new residents to the existing community; peer networks of other program participants